Li Ziqi (vlogger): Legal dispute

+2023 reappearance

+In September 2023, Li briefly appeared in a video for the China Association of Young Rural Entrepreneurial Leaders.
+She acted as the official ambassador for the Chinese Farmers’ Harvest Festival, which occurs annually on the autumn equinox.

+2024 return

+After three years of absence, Li Ziqi announced her comeback in November 2024.

 Reception

 State-run CCTV praised her and stated "Without a word commending China, Li promotes Chinese culture in a good way and tells a good China story."
 Journalists have indicated that her videos may be viewed by some as a means of promoting Chinese government soft power.

+An academic study suggests that some foreign audiences drew parallels between Chinese culture and their own.

 Personal life

 Li lives with her grandmother, who occasionally appears in videos, in the countryside of Mianyang in Southwest China's Sichuan.
 When Li was in fifth grade, her grandfather died.
 As a result, her grandmother was unable to pay for her education, and Li dropped out of school at the age of 14 to work in the city.
 She worked several jobs, including being a waitress (2016–2017), a disc jockey (2007–2013), and a singer (2006–2007).
 In 2012, she moved back to take care of her grandmother, who was sick at that time.

 At the start, Li sold agricultural products on Taobao as a way to earn a living before moving on to be a blogger.

 Li initially did all photography and editing by herself.
 As she gained popularity and experience, she produced her videos with the help of a personal assistant and a videographer.